 Mimosa Muffins

 Bake at 356°F for about 20 minutes, but check doneness.

-Once cooked, let it cool first at room temperature and then in the fridge for at least 1 hour.
+Once cooked, let cool first at room temperature and then in the fridge for at least 1 hour.

-Lastly, add the rum.
+Finally, add the rum.

+Mimosa Muffins